hyperonecom/h1-docker-journal-plugin/README.md

 	--log-driver 'h1-docker-logging-plugin:latest' \
 	--log-opt journal-id=5d4362e4939bdbe421cb09ee \
 	--log-opt journal-token=test \
-	--log-opt auth-token=fe9ce7309e2242e38cdf18e92fc37025 \
 	-it alpine id
 ```

-Now that the plugin is installed and configured, it will send the container while the container is running.
+Now that the plugin is installed and configured, it will send logs while the container is running.

 ### Required variables